teresamcgarry/diabetes/README.md

 **Data cleaning**

-The dataset was already pre‑cleaned, so minimal preprocessing was required before exploratory data analysis.
+The dataset was already pre‑cleaned, so only minimal preprocessing was required prior to exploratory data analysis.

+The accompanying testing_and_analysis file documents one additional step: Winsorisation of the BMI variable.

+The raw BMI values contained extreme outliers at both ends of the distribution (as low as 12 and as high as 98).
+To reduce the influence of these biologically implausible values while retaining all observations, the BMI range was Winsorised to fall between 18 and 50.

 **Statistical Analysis and Why Chosen/Data analysis methods used and their limitation/alternative approaches**